Calculate Age from Date of Birth in Excel Automatically

 ✅ Best Practices and Tips

-• Healthcare or insurance databases.
+• Healthcare or insurance reports calculating age groups.

 🎓 Learn More with Other Levels